 Grade point averages and units earned are reviewed at the end of the academic year by the Financial Aid Office.
 A student's first year of college is often the most challenging.
 Therefore, students are encouraged to seek the advice of their faculty adviser while making decisions regarding their class schedule.
 Eligibility to retain an academic award will require the yearly G.P.A. or a written plan of action from the faculty adviser regarding the issues surrounding a student's G.P.A.
 Students must also maintain good social standing to be eligible for renewal of an academic award, as defined in Albion College's online Student Handbook.

 Campus employment is available to help students meet expenses.
-Federal Work-Study programs are available for students who show financial need, based on analysis of the FAFSA.
-In addition to on-campus Work-Study positions, there are positions available off-campus in the community of Albion that are now funded through the federal Work-Study program.
+The Federal Work-Study program is available for students who show financial need, based on analysis of the FAFSA.
+In addition to on-campus Work-Study positions, there are positions available off-campus in the community of Albion that are funded through the federal Work-Study program.
 Earnings from student employment are paid directly to the student by payroll check each month; the amount earned is not credited to the student's account.

 The Student Employment Office has a listing of on- and off-campus jobs that are available for everyone (Work-Study and non-Work-Study students).
 Jobs are also listed online at www.albion.edu/studentemployment.
 This listing includes job description, qualifications needed and rate of pay.